thingworx-field-work/IOTCommonMashups/README.md

 Administrator - This mashup is an example of an Administrator page menu with a search field for to filter the menu items.

-The building block has been developed initially on the ThingWorx 9.4.2 b326version.
+The building block latest release 1.1 has been developed on the Thingworx 9.6.0-b85 version.

 # Authors
 Chardee de Wit (Ginus) - cginus @ ptc.com